Medically Reviewed by Dr. Majid Tanveer, DVM

 Another possible reason could be that your dog has a weak heart.

 Some dogs are born weak, and they shiver.
 Some dogs tremble in fear.
 Many dogs also stay in anxiety.
-These dogs sleep under any shelter to be comfortable and relaxed.
+These dogs sleep under any cover or shelter to be comfortable and relaxed.

 If your dog has short hair, it will look for a cover while sleeping, especially in winter.
 Because of my hair, it may feel a bit cold.